Th33-L1ght/Moonflow-Monitor/README.md

 1. After I make changes for you, review them in the app preview.
 2. When you're ready, click the blue **Publish** button.
 3. A small window will pop up asking for a "commit message."
 This is just a short description of the changes (e.g., "Added delete profile button").
 4. Type your message and click "Commit & Push".
+This is a shortcut for `git push`.

 That's it!
-This automatically saves your changes and starts the deployment.
+This automatically saves your changes to GitHub and starts the deployment.
 You can monitor the progress in the **Actions** tab of your GitHub repository.

 ### Method 2: Using the Terminal